Description

 Possible approach

-• Understand state of the art based on literature
+• Understand state-of-the-art models based on literature

 Christoph Goebel